javalite/site-content/src/activejdbc/runtime_discovery.md

 Please, see [English inflections](english_inflections) to understand how table names are mapped to model names

-In other words, the metadata for all models and relationships is discovered at runtime from database schema.
+> The metadata for all models and relationships is discovered at runtime from database schema.

 ## Automatic Entity Relationship Diagram